-Special systems for armed forces personnel and national police personnel.
+Special systems for military personnel and national police personnel.

 Insured person: None.
-Voluntary contributors pay 2% of the legal monthly minimum wage or the pension; 0.6% of the legal monthly minimum wage for reduced allowances.
+Voluntarily insured persons pay 2% of the legal monthly minimum wage or the pension; 0.6% of the legal monthly minimum wage for reduced allowances.

 Self-employed person: 2% of declared earnings; 0.6% of the legal monthly minimum wage for reduced allowances.